ryukora/Openwrt-Monitoring/README.md

 * Configure Netify.d on Router
   * SSH into router
-  * You must add your routers IP address to the Socket section below to enable TCP sockets in the netifyd engine.
+  * You must add your router's IP address to the Socket section below to enable TCP sockets in the netifyd engine.
   * nano /etc/netifyd.conf
     * (replace 10.1.1.1 with your router's IP address)
       <pre>